 I had to share with Marcela, well, I didn’t have to, but I did.
 Whether I should have it is a different question altogether.

 John ordered the other dish on the menu that had my eyes mesmerized; the Water Works Meatloaf.
 The only thing better than an excellent meatloaf is one that’s been given some love marks from the char grill.

 And another big yes to the white cheddar popcorn mashed potatoes; the ingredients alone tell you it’s a winner.

 You had me at Guava

 I thought we were done until I saw the word Guava on the dessert portion of the menu.
-Fortune Taylor’s Guava Pie, with its shortbread cookie crust, made its way to our table to ensure that there’s no way that a food coma could be averted.
+Then, Fortune Taylor’s Guava Pie, with its shortbread cookie crust, made its way to our table to ensure that there was no way that a food coma could be averted.

 It was a very fresh, filling, and tasty meal from start to finish.
 We also had some great local craft beers, but their names escape me now.

 So when you visit Ulele, I suggest pacing yourself or coming with a party of 4, so you can divide and conquer.

 1810 N Highland Avenue